-Updated for 2020: Astute searchers have increasingly noted Google SERPs adding images next to regular organic listings, especially in mobile search.
-Here are a couple examples: I want an image next to my Google results, too!
+Updated for 2022: Astute searchers have increasingly noted Google SERPs adding images next to regular organic listings, especially in mobile search.
+Here are two examples: You should get an image next to your mobile Google results, too!
 Business image thumbnails like these are one example of what Google calls SERP enhancements.
-It’s important to … Continue reading Answered: How do I get an image next to my site’s Google SERP listing?
+It’s important to remember … Continue reading Answered: How do I get an image next to my site’s Google SERP listing?

-I've blogged about canning clients before (because of payment and/or privacy problems,) but this recent blog post by Marvin Russell made me want to do it again!
+I need to rewatch Regular Show.
+Img from this artist.
+Thanks.
+Canning a client?
+I've written about leaving a relationship because of payment problems, but this recent blog post by Marvin Russell made me want to write about client-practitioner relationships again.
 I accept up to four clients every year.
-I don't accept every potential client, and because I have the luxury of excellent word-of-mouth, I seldom respond to RFPs … Continue reading Firing SEO Clients
+I don't onboard every potential client, … Continue reading Firing SEO Clients?
+Choose smart.

 Social 101 for the SEO-minded Company SEO practitioners have seen the writing on the wall for years.
 If you really care about ranking well in Google, now it's past time to pay attention to social.
 Almost two months ago we learned empirically that more +1 on Google+ means better ranking in Google.
 I've spent a … Continue reading Social SEO is Here